 They’re also Oregon Tilth certified to the NSF/ANSI 305 standard as containing organic ingredients and Protect Land + Sea certified.

-These SPF 40 and 50 sunscreens come in recyclable and reusable aluminum tins.
+These SPF 40 and 50 low waste sunscreens come in recyclable and reusable aluminum tins.
 Though they offer many more sunscreen varieties, much of which are still packaged in plastic tubes.

 About Badger

-Who would have thought you could get zero waste shaving cream and sport sunscreen from the same place?
+Who would have thought you could get zero waste shaving cream, natural bug spray and sport sunscreen from the same place?

 Family-owned Badger is all about making simple, sustainable, and effective versions of common (and not-so-common) skin care products.

-They’re a Certified B Corp, Leaping Bunny cruelty free, and manufactured in the USA, zero waste sunscreen included.
+They’re a Certified B Corp, Leaping Bunny cruelty free, and manufactured in the USA, environmentally friendly sunscreen included.

 Giving generous benefits to workers as well as 10% of pre-tax profits to charity shows Badger believes in corporate responsibility on all fronts.